alperenozdnc/ezcli/README.md

-setting the name to `EZCLI_NONOPT` lets you define behaviour when the parsing comes across a non-option option. this lets you create programs that take arguments that can't be known before being ran. for example, in the comamnd `ls home/ etc/`, the `home/` and `etc/` are non-option options.
+setting the name to `EZCLI_NONOPT` lets you define behaviour when the parsing comes across a non-option option. this lets you create programs that take arguments that can't be known before being ran. for example, in the command `ls home/ etc/`, the `home/` and `etc/` are non-option options.

 if the name is set to `EZCLI_DEFAULT_OPT` lets you define behaviour when no